hutengdai/weighted-feature-based-similarity-calculator/README.md

 - The basic usage is:
 1. Make your own featurefile 'yourfeaturefile.txt' as what I did in "lezgian.txt".
 [UCLA Pheatures Spreadsheet](https://linguistics.ucla.edu/people/hayes/120a/Pheatures/) is a nice tool.
     - Choose segmental inventory in UCLA Pheatures Spreadsheet, obtain all features and copy+paste all to a Excel/Numbers/any spreadsheets.
-    - Export the spreadsheet to a nice, tab-delimited table in .txt file.
+    - Export the spreadsheet to a tab-delimited table in .txt file.
 2. Choose your directory: Type following code in your Command Line tools (Windows) or Terminal (Mac), add your own directory after cd.
 ```bash
 cd [your directory]